Updated on August 26th, 2022 by Bob Ciura

-The benefits of dividends can be overlooked, particularly during bull markets, such as the current market rally that has gone virtually uninterrupted since the end of the Great Recession.
+The benefits of dividends can be overlooked, particularly during bull markets.
 Investors have a tendency to dismiss dividend stocks as boring, especially when markets keep setting new highs.

 But market downturns do happen, and by several economic measures, the U.S. stock market appears to be overvalued.

 The CAPE ratio is based on average inflation-adjusted earnings of the S&P 500 Index from the previous 10 years.
-Based on this metric, U.S. stocks are currently trading at their highest level since the tech bubble—which was soon followed by a steep market downturn.
+Based on this metric, U.S. stocks are currently trading at above-average levels.

 Many high-quality dividend growth stocks are not as aggressively overvalued right now as other sectors, such as technology stocks.
 This will help lessen the damage, during the next market downturn.